A blissful escape up the Hudson River, locking through Champlain Canal into Lake Champlain, wishing it would never end.

-And at no time was there any rain.
+And at no time is there any rain.
 Just bright blue skies and nice breeze all day.
 Maybe the rain is clearing out.
-And at sunset, there was a hint of that red sky at night, sailor’s delight thing.
+At sunset, there is a hint of that red sky at night, sailor’s delight thing.

 We wake to light rain which we now call morning dew.
 Today, the Lake reaches flood stage and is still rising.